Computable analysis: The issue of Type 1 versus Type 2 computability

 Type 1 computability is the naive form of computable analysis in which one restricts the inputs to a machine to be computable numbers instead of arbitrary real numbers.

-The difference between the two models lies in the fact that a function that is well-behaved over computable numbers (in the sense of being total) is not necessarily well-behaved over arbitrary real numbers.
-For instance, there are continuous and computable functions over the computable real numbers that are total, but that map some closed intervals to unbounded open intervals.
-These functions clearly cannot be extended to arbitrary real numbers without making them partial, as doing so would violate the extreme value theorem.
+The difference between the two models lies in the fact that a program that is well-behaved over computable numbers (in the sense of being total) is not necessarily well-behaved over arbitrary real numbers.
+For instance, there are computable functions over the computable real numbers that map some bounded closed intervals to unbounded open intervals.
+These functions cannot be extended to arbitrary real numbers (without making them partial), as all computable functions $\mathbb R \to \mathbb R$ are continuous, and this would then violate the extreme value theorem.
 Since that sort of behaviour could be considered pathological, it is natural to insist that a function should only be considered total if it is total over all real numbers, not just the computable ones.

 Realisability

 In the event that one is unhappy with using Turing machines (on the grounds that they are low level and somewhat arbitrary), there is a realisability topos called the Kleene–Vesley topos in which one can reduce computable analysis to constructive analysis.
 This constructive analysis includes everything that is valid in the Brouwer school, and not just the Bishop school.
+Additionally, a theorem in this school of constructive analysis is that not all real numbers are computable, which is constructively non-equivalent to there exist uncomputable numbers.
+This school of constructive analysis is therefore in direct contradiction to schools of constructive analysis — such as Markov's — which claim that all functions are computable.
+It ultimately shows that while constructive existence implies computability, it is in fact unproblematic — even useful — to assert that not every function is computable.